Reporting and offender management (accessible)

 At the FRE, the ROM team must assess the required frequency against the criteria detailed in reporting frequency and schedule a continuing reporting regime.
 ROM teams have ownership of reporting regimes but must consider agreeing a pattern for first reporting events with partner teams to assist in managing the new intake.
 For example, First-tier Tribunal (FTT) bail cases have regimes set by the courts and the ROM team can only vary the reporting frequency where the FTT has directed that the Secretary of State (SoS) can vary the bail conditions.
 In addition, FNO cases have regimes set by the caseworker which can only be varied by a ROM manager, on a case-by-case basis.
 However, this must be subject to consideration of the FNO meeting 100% compliance with reporting conditions over a 3-month period (this should be a minimum of 3 months from reporting implementation or at the stage of ROM review) or the relevant authority, such as an immigration judge, or criminal caseworker.

-When an individual attends a reporting centre without a BAIL 201, security should advise counter staff.
-The reporting person’s details must be checked against Atlas records and may request additional documentation to verify identity.
+When a person attends a reporting centre without a BAIL 201, security should advise counter staff.
+The person’s details must be checked against Atlas records and may request additional documentation to verify identity.
 This may include an official Home Office letter, an application registration card (ARC), an asylum support payment enablement (ASPEN) card or another form of documentation.

-Where there is any doubt of the individual’s identity, the reporting event must be rescheduled, and you should require the individual to present their BAIL 201 at the new event.
+Where there is any doubt about the person’s identity, the reporting event must be rescheduled, and you should require the person to present their BAIL 201 at the new event.
 You also have the option of further interviewing to establish the person’s identity.
 In cases of lost BAIL 201s you must record the incident on Atlas and issue a new BAIL 201.

-A reporting centre may admit reporting person who have transferred from another reporting centre after relocating to a new home address.
+A reporting centre may admit a person who has transferred from another reporting centre after relocating to a new home address.
 The 2 ROM managers must discuss and agree the necessary arrangements, allowing for the management of their current caseload.

-As the caseworker, you are likely to be the first person to be made aware of a reporting person’s change of address.
-In such instances, you, the caseworker, must update Atlas, inform both ROM managers and issue the first BAIL 201 for the new location to enable accurate population management.
+Caseworkers are likely to be the first person to be made aware of a person’s change of address.
+In such instances, the caseworker must update Atlas, inform both ROM managers and issue the first BAIL 201 for the new location to enable accurate population management.

 Accompanied reporting